BorisGigovic/The-Microsoft-Dataverse-A-Comprehensive-Guide/README.md

 To start leveraging Microsoft Dataverse for your business, follow these essential configuration steps:

-**Set Up an Environment:** Create a new environment in Microsoft Power Platform admin center, selecting the type (Trial, Production, or Sandbox) based on your needs.
+**1. Set Up an Environment:** Create a new environment in Microsoft Power Platform admin center, selecting the type (Trial, Production, or Sandbox) based on your needs.

-**Define Your Data Schema:** Utilize the Dataverse table designer to define your data schema, including creating custom tables and setting up relationships between them.
+**2. Define Your Data Schema:** Utilize the Dataverse table designer to define your data schema, including creating custom tables and setting up relationships between them.

-**Import Data:** Use Dataflows or the Data Import Wizard to import existing data into your Dataverse tables from various sources.
+**3. Import Data:** Use Dataflows or the Data Import Wizard to import existing data into your Dataverse tables from various sources.

-**Implement Security:** Configure data access permissions using security roles and access teams to ensure data is only accessible.
+**4. Implement Security:** Configure data access permissions using security roles and access teams to ensure data is only accessible.

-**Integrate with Applications:** Connect your Dataverse environment with Power Apps, Power Automate, Power BI, and other applications to build your solution.
+**5. Integrate with Applications:** Connect your Dataverse environment with Power Apps, Power Automate, Power BI, and other applications to build your solution.

 # Conclusion